 - Weaknesses: The modern self-service UX can have a steeper learning curve than newer SaaS tools.
 Public pricing is complex and often requires a custom quote.

 - Pricing: IBM offers an online price estimator.
-The Cloud plan (On-Demand) starts at $15.80 per user/month for a Viewer and $53.30 per user/month for an Author.
+The Cloud plan starts at $15.80 per user/month for a Viewer and $53.30 per user/month for an Author.
 On-premises licenses are sold as perpetual or subscription models.
-Custom quotes are standard.

 11. Oracle Analytics Cloud

-Oracle Analytics Cloud (OAC) is a comprehensive business intelligence platform that provides a full spectrum of analytics capabilities, from self-service data visualization to enterprise-grade reporting and advanced analytics.
+Oracle Analytics Cloud (OAC) is a comprehensive business intelligence platform providing a full spectrum of analytics capabilities.
 As one of the top business intelligence tools, its primary advantage lies in its native integration within the Oracle ecosystem.
 For organizations heavily invested in Oracle Database, Fusion applications, or Oracle Cloud Infrastructure (OCI), OAC offers a seamless and powerful analytics layer.

 Key Details & Pricing